Germany: Merger Control

 - another party concerned generated a turnover of more than €5 million in Germany.

-For the purposes of turnover calculation, the parties concerned are the group(s) of the acquirer(s) and the target, ie, the assets to be purchased or the legal entity/entities to be acquired including their controlled subsidiaries.
-The seller's turnover is not taken into account unless the seller retains a stake of at least 25% in the target.
+For the purposes of turnover calculation, the parties concerned are the groups of the acquirers and the target, ie, the assets to be purchased or the legal entity or entities to be acquired, including their controlled subsidiaries.
+The seller’s turnover is not taken into account unless the seller retains a stake of at least 25 per cent in the target.
 Intra-group sales, VAT and other taxes do not form part of the relevant turnover.
 Section 38 ARC contains further details on turnover calculation, including specific rules for certain industries (trading of goods, broadcasting, press, financial institutions and insurances).

-With regard to the geographic allocation of turnover, the FCO follows the approach set out in the European Commission's Consolidated Jurisdictional Notice and focuses on the location where competition with alternative suppliers takes place.
-Thus, if customers purchase via a central purchasing department outside Germany, turnover with goods/services delivered to German production sites will usually be considered turnover generated in Germany.
+With regard to the geographic allocation of turnover, the FCO follows the approach set out in the European Commission’s Consolidated Jurisdictional Notice and focuses on the location where competition with alternative suppliers takes place.
+Thus, if customers purchase via a central purchasing department outside Germany, turnover with goods and services delivered to German production sites will usually be considered turnover generated in Germany.

 Finally, it is noteworthy that joint venture scenarios, in which only the parents trigger the thresholds, may escape the filing obligation due to a lack of domestic effects, in particular if the joint venture has no actual or potential activities in Germany (see the FCO’s guidance on domestic effects in merger control, which is available in English on the FCO’s website).